-VOCAL-NY has been working with Hester Street since 2017 to look at real estate options for the acquisition, renovation and expansion of its current space.
-The team conducted surveys and identified the current Boerum Hill location as critical to the organization’s constituents given its proximity to Barclays Center/Atlantic Ave and the public transportation options that serve surrounding low-income communities.
-In 2017 alone, VOCAL-NY served over 780 people, 80% of whom lived in the same or adjacent zip code as its current building.
-VOCAL-NY provides direct services out of this location and coordinates the efforts of its outreach teams to offer services in 9 additional neighborhoods throughout Brooklyn.
+In 2017, VOCAL-NY partnered with Hester Street (HST) to identify real estate options for the acquisition and renovation of a new permanent headquarters for their work.
+Our team conducted surveys and identified the Boerum Hill location as critical to the organization’s constituents given its proximity to Barclays Center/Atlantic Ave and the public transportation options that serve surrounding low-income communities,